-Home renovation can be intimidating, because it’s not a cheap investment.
-But it doesn’t mean that finding ways to save on renovation will compromise your dream home.
+Home renovation is often accompanied by a large financial and time commitment.
+But that doesn’t mean that finding ways to save on renovation will compromise your dream home.

-If you’re looking to renovate your first home, read on for six practical tips to help you enjoy some cost savings.
+If you’re looking to renovate your first home, read on for six practical tips to help you enjoy some cost savings while improving your home.

 Plan your renovation

 Planning a renovation can be overwhelming, and is often the most extensive project you will work on in your adulting life.
-Start early and give yourself time to do so.
+Give yourself plenty of time to plan and execute all of your improvements..
 Planning is all part of the fun during your renovation journey!

 Begin by doing your research on the style you want for your home.
 With apps like Pinterest, it’s easy to visualise how your ideal home will eventually turn out.
 Consider every detail from the feasibility of the interior design to the durability of the chosen materials, so you won’t have to risk wasting time and money in the later stage of your renovation.